 Kirkwood Ski Resort Arrival Tips

 Will you be driving from home, taking a shuttle or flying to a nearby airport?
 You can fly into Reno-Tahoe International Airport or Sacramento.
 Reno-Tahoe now connects to Kirkwood via Highway 580 (about 80 miles).
 Sacramento may have more direct flights and is 112 to 120 miles from Kirkwood.
 Be sure to get a jump on a discount car rental — choose a 4WD vehicle for these mountain roads!
 If you arrive in the morning, don't froget to bring your boarding pass and ID to the ticket window.
 You'll get a FREE half-day lift ticket valid from 12:30 p.m. to 4 p.m. the same day you arrive.
+(This may be unavailable post-pandemic as tickets are still limited.)
 When traveling from the Bay Area, there are luxury busses to Kirkwood through Bay Area Ski Bus or North American Charter Ski.

 If you are driving to Kirkwood, parking is free.
-But following a storm, parking can fill up quickly on powder days.
+There are paid Village and VIP lots.
+Following a storm, parking can fill up quickly on powder days.
 Kirkwood is a local favorite and parking is limited.
 Powder hounds love that Kirkwood gets the deepest snow in Tahoe!
 You’ll want to arrive early during holidays and fresh snow conditions.
 That means you’ll probably have to plan extra driving time as well due to traffic and road conditions.
 If you know where your lesson meet-up is, you can aim to park close to the drop-off or meeting location.

 Dining at Kirkwood Ski Resort